 In the last few years, German director Uwe Boll has gained a reputation as possibly the worst director currently at work in the world.
 After making several films in Germany, Boll ventured into English-language with the psycho-thrillers Sanctimony (2000), Blackwoods (2002) and Heart of America: Home Room (2002) loosely based on the Columbine High School shootings.
 These received little notice but Boll’s reputation soared into infamy with his next three films – House of the Dead (2003), Alone in the Dark and BloodRayne (2005).
 All three films were adapted from computer games, as are most of Uwe Boll’s films.
 All three films received some astoundingly bad reviews where critics took issue with Boll’s lack of concern with connection to game canon; his random and seemingly indifferent plotting; his gratuitous and mindless action sequences; and the frequently absurd casting choices.
 All three films currently sit on the Internet Movie Database’s Bottom 100 films list.
 Uwe Boll has protested such reputation and in a bizarre publicity stunt took on five of his critics in a boxing match in September 2006.

-Alone in the Dark is, like most of Uwe Boll’s films, adapted from a computer game.
+Alone in the Dark is, like most of Uwe Boll’s films made during the 2000s, adapted from a computer game.
 The game in question is Alone in the Dark (1992) from Infrogames.
 Alone in the Dark was one of the earliest of the ‘survival horror’ games as popularised by the likes of Resident Evil, Silent Hill and indeed House of the Dead.
 In the game, one could play the role of paranormal investigator Edward Carnby as he explored a house filled with various supernatural entities.
 There were five Alone in the Dark game sequels, although some of these veered off into a more light-hearted tone much to the dislike of fans.
 Alone in the Dark (the film) is nominally a sequel to the fourth game Alone in the Dark: The New Nightmare (2001), although makes up its own plot for the most part.
 The film takes from the game Edward Carnby and Aline Cedrac, the two roles that a player could choose between as the central point-of-view characters; as well as Fiske, the Shadow Creatures and the arsenal of light-producing weaponry that is the only means of killing the creatures.
 All the background concerning the Abkani has been made up by the film.

 Alone in the Dark is a film made up of seemingly random action scenes that often come without rhyme or reason.
 For no apparent reason, zombies and creatures burst out and attack people, whereupon Uwe Boll leaps off into massive outlays of artillery fire.
 The silliest of these action sequences is the one that comes in the first few moments with Christian Slater fighting a bald-headed man (Ed Anders) who suddenly attacks him in the street.
 It is an absurdly showoffy fight on Boll’s part with the two men slamming each through windows and doors; a shot where the camera follows a bullet as it goes through a block of ice; Anders running Christian Slater along a conveyor of rollers; and slow-motion Bullet Time jumps and poses.
 It is a sequence where one gets the impression that Uwe Boll is trying to impress more with visually dazzling shots than he is trying to make dramatically enthralling action sequences.